 I keep a running list of what I may need for my next party, that way when coupons become available I can take advantage of them.

-Of course, the local dollar store is always a great option too.
-I get my all my tissue paper from there and make a bunch of tissue paper garlands for pennies.
+Of course, a local dollar store is always a great option too.
+I get all my tissue paper from there and make a bunch of tissue paper garlands for pennies.

 Shop your house (and your friends) for free